 - All items sold as organic must meet the requirements of the National Organic Program.
 Sellers of organic items must have a copy of their certification on file with CFM.
 Only certified organic growers may display signs using the word organic.

 - Approved Vendors may sell plants and trees, fresh and dried flowers, herbs and decorative vegetation grown or legally gathered themselves.
-Purchased nursery stock must be repotted and grown for a minimum of two weeks before being sold.
+Purchased nursery stock must be repotted and grown for a minimum of four weeks before being sold.